Geek Dashboard

 Other Operating Systems also use GPT partition structures.
 In Apple’s Intel Macs, Apple dumped their APT (Apple Partition Table) partition.
 Instead, they are using the latest GPT systems for their Intel-based Mac computers.
 On the other hand, Linux also comes with built-in support for GPT partition structure.

-We hope you understood the GPT and MBR systems in detail.
+We hope you understand the GPT and MBR systems in detail.
 As a conclusive choice, GPT is best for the latest and upcoming Operating Systems.

 It would be best to go for the GPT Partition structure when setting up a hard drive.